Skip to main content

 Ximending’s Old Haunts

-A temple and its front gate with detailed carvings of dragons their roofs, surrounded by yellow lanterns
+A temple and its front gate, with detailed carvings of dragons their roofs.
+A wall of yellow lanterns is set up beside the gate.

 Lungshan Temple on the first day of the Lunar New Year